Potosí: Colonial-era society

 Potosí was a multiracial society, with native Andeans, Spanish settlers, and black slaves.
 The largest sector of the population were native men, forced to labor underground mining the silver ore, but there were considerable opportunities for merchants and native traders, who became wealthy.
 Suppliers of food as well as holders of urban and rural real estate prospered in Potosí.
 Women, particularly widows, held property, since they were guaranteed a portion of their husband's estate under Spanish law.
 Small-scale female vendors dominated street markets and stalls, selling food, coca leaves, and chicha (maize beer).
 A portion of the female population were sex workers, who worked in brothels, many of which were annexed to gambling dens.

 In the early 17th century, Basques were well established in the city and made up for a substantial number of the inhabitants in Potosí.
 They gathered in a confederation opposed to another one, the Vicuñas, a melting pot of natives and non-Basque Spanish and Portuguese colonists, fighting for control over ore extraction from the mines and its management.
 Eventually, tension among both factions came to a head, resulting in the eruption of overt armed conflict starting 1622 up to 1625.
 The Spanish Crown intervened, siding at one point with the Basques.
 Both factions reached a settlement sealed with a wedding between the son and daughter of the leaders in either side, the Basque Francisco Oyanume and the Vicuña general Castillo.
 One of the most famous Basque residents in Potosí (1617–19) was Catalina de Erauso, a nun who escaped her convent and dressed as a man, becoming a driver of llamas and a soldier.

 Independence era

 During the Bolivian War of Independence (1809–1825), Potosí frequently passed between the control of Royalist and Patriot forces.
 Major leadership mistakes came when the First Auxiliary Army arrived from Buenos Aires (under the command of Juan José Castelli), which led to an increased sense that Potosí required its own independent government.

 Later, the Second Auxiliary Army (under the command of Manuel Belgrano) was forced to retreat, Belgrano made the decision to blow up the Casa de la Moneda.
 The natives undid the fuse, as many refused to evacuate and would have lost their lives.
 Two more expeditions from Buenos Aires would seize Potosí.

 Modern era

 Potosí continues to be an important administrative center, mining town, tourist attraction, and population center in modern Bolivia.
+The Potosí Silversmithing School was established in 2011 as part of an industrialization effort.